 for a soft emerald haze

-soon crumbs tumble over jumper
+soon crumbs tumble over jumpers

 the walls rumble with droning bass and electro-beat.

-The first wave came
+then the first wave came

-along with haunting flashbacks
+with harrowing flashbacks

 to pages of suicidal drivel on cheap paper,

-Amongst a well-initiated initiated crowd,
+nestled amongst a well-initiated initiated crowd,

 Who playfully whittle this weakened grey matter,